BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-26-1.png" width="240" />

 ### Cost Matrix

 Now we are getting into the important parts of the DTW algorithm!

+A cost matrix is like a mountain landscape with a topography defined by the accumulation of distances across all possible alignment paths between two time series.

 First, we use the dimensions of the distance matrix to create an empty cost matrix.